How to Live the Vanlife as a Travel Nurse

 One of the biggest questions of Vanlife is how to financially sustain a life on the road.
 For us, one of the ways we fund our travels is through Ashley’s travel nursing career.
-She has been an Emergency Department and Intensive Care nurse for the past five years.
+She has been an Emergency Department and Intensive Care nurse for the past six years.
 In that time she has worked a variety of full time, per diem, regional travel, and cross country travel positions.
 Nursing is an incredibly rewarding career and one that is extremely flexible offering the freedom required to travel more.

 *This post contains affiliate links.
 We earn through qualifying purchases at no extra cost to you.
 Any earnings go towards keeping us on the road and creating content for you.
 Any products we recommend are products we have used and find value in.*